Are you looking for a way to set up Google Analytics on your WordPress site but don’t know which plugin to use between Analytify vs. MonsterInsights?

-Besides that, you can use different addon and track eCommerce conversions, form conversion, and set up Google AdSense tracking with a click of a button.
+Besides that, you can use different addon and track eCommerce conversions, form conversions, and set up Google Ads tracking with a click of a button.

 And using MonsterInsights dashboard reports, you can view reports insides your WordPress website.
 The reports are simple and easy to understand.
 It brings all your important information in one place, so you can make data-backed decisions and grow your business.

 What is Analytify?

 Analytify is another popular WordPress plugin for Google Analytics.
 It also helps you set up Analytics on your WordPress website without having to edit code.

 The plugin comes with addons for WooCommerce and Easy Digital Downloads.
 Plus, it also offers reports that you can view in your WordPress dashboard.
 The reports are clean, and you get basic stats about how your website is performing.